finnhobson1/KhaosKitchenVideoGame/README.md

 Khaos Kitchen Mobile is a fast-paced mobile party game where 2-8 players become the staff of a crazy kitchen!
 Players must work together to perform a wide range of actions to keep their restaurant open for as long as possible.

 Khaos Kitchen was created by 6 students from the University of Bristol.
-It was developed using Unity Game Engine and C++.
+It was developed using Unity Game Engine and C#.
 All of the in-game models and animations were created using Autodesk Maya.

 The game makes use of the full range of modern smartphone hardware features.
 The players are instructed to complete a variety of tasks using the accelerometer, microphone, camera and NFC scanner throughout the rounds.